timbrinson/FloraCatalog/docs/AUTOMATION_PLAN.md

     ```env
     DATABASE_URL="postgresql://postgres.[PROJ-ID]:[PASSWORD]@aws-0-us-west-2.pooler.supabase.com:6543/postgres"
     ```
-3. If you only provide the URL without the password, the script will interactively prompt you for the password and attempt to connect via the pooler automatically.
+3. If you only provide the URL without the password, the script will interactively prompt you for the password and attempt to connect via the pooler automatically using the IPv4 protocol.

 ---